BEFORE THE TREE MOVES

 From $2,500 + vendor costs

-For pickup, temporary custody, specialist packing, domestic movement, freight handoff, and destination-side coordination planning.
+For pickup, temporary custody, specialist packing, domestic movement, freight handoff, and destination-side coordination planning for eligible bonsai.

 Private Bonsai Acquisition Support™